sowrensen/zkconnect/readme.md

 }
 ```

 > Note: You should use a service like Supervisor to keep the script running and restarting automatically in case of any exception.
+An example supervisor config file is also provided.

 ### Debugging

 The script keeps all transaction logs in a `transaction_log.txt` file within the directory with all the necessary information for debugging.